fkie-cad/Logprep/doc/source/user_manual/rule_language.rst

 Template Replacer
 =================

-The generic adder requires the additional field :code:`template_replacer`.
+The template replacer requires the additional field :code:`template_replacer`.
 No additional configuration parameters are required for the rules.
 The module is completely configured over the pipeline configuration.